Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 ### Basic Mechanisms

 Outside of constitutive splicing (normal splicing) there are five types of alternative splicing:
-1. Exon skipping: an exon is not included in the final mRNA product.
+1. **Exon skipping**: an exon is not included in the final mRNA product.
-2. Intron retention: an intron from the coding sequence is included in the mRNA product.
+2. **Intron retention**: an intron from the coding sequence is included in the mRNA product.
-3. Alternative 3' splice site: an exon is spliced at a location other than the normal 3' splice site.
+3. **Alternative 3' splice site**: an exon is spliced at a location other than the normal 3' splice site.
-4. Alternative 5' splice site an exon is spliced at a location other than the normal 5' splice site.
+4. **Alternative 5' splice site**: an exon is spliced at a location other than the normal 5' splice site.
-5. Mutually exclusive exons: only one exon from a neighboring group of exons is included in the mRNA product.
+5. **Mutually exclusive exons**: only one exon from a neighboring group of exons is included in the mRNA product.
 [2]

 <div align="center">
 <img src="https://www.mdpi.com/ijms/ijms-22-04468/article_deploy/html/images/ijms-22-04468-g001.png" width="500" height="350" />